-- 75. ELPD Assessors continue to submit weekly progress reports in accordance with paragraph 80 of my 17 June 2016 affidavit. - 76.
+- 75. ELPD Assessors continue to submit weekly progress reports in accordance with paragraph 73 of my 16 June 2016 affidavit. - 76.
 We have identified some discrepancies between the total number of PNOAs uploaded to Collaborate and the numbers as reported by certain ELPD Assessors.
+The ELPD SDS Team is working with those ELPD Assessors to reconcile these discrepancies.